 SL.
 Parameter name Minimum Maximum Minimum Minimum Remarks

-No. recording recording recording recording
+No. recording range recording recording accuracy recording

-range interval in accuracy resolution
+interval in resolution

 seconds

-21 Coolant Full range 1 As installed 1oC Only for
+21 Coolant temperature Full range 1 As installed (±5°C 1oC Only for

-temperature () (±5°C piston engine
+() recommended) piston engine

-recommended) helicopters
+helicopters

 22 Main voltage Full range Each engine As installed 1 Volt

 each second

-23 Cylinder head Full range Each As installed 2% of full Only for
+23 Cylinder head Full range Each cylinder As installed 2% of full Only for

-temperature () cylinder range piston engine
+İ temperature () each second range piston engine

-each second helicopters
+helicopters

 24 Fuel quantity Full range 4 As installed 1% of full

 range

 25 Exhaust gas Full range Each engine As installed 2% of full

-temperature each second range
+İ temperature each second range

 26 Emergency voltage Full range Each engine As installed 1 Volt

 each second

-27 Trim surface Full range or 1 As installed 0.3% of
+27 Trim surface position Full range or 1 As installed 0.3% of full

-position each discrete full range
+each discrete range

 position

-28 Landing gear Each discrete Each gear As installed Where
+28 Landing gear position Each discrete Each gear As installed Where

-position position every two available,
+position every two available,

-seconds record up-
+seconds record up- and-

-and-locked
+locked and

-and down-
+down- and-

-and-locked
+locked

 position

 29 Novel/unique As required As required As required As

 aircraft features required

-Data Link Recorder (DLR) Applications to be Recorded
+Appendix 1 to CAR OPS 4.431 Data Link Recorder (DLR) Applications to be Recorded

-(a) Where the helicopter flight path is authorised or controlled through the use of data link messages, all data link messages, both uplinks (to the helicopter and downlinks (from the helicopter), shall be recorded on the helicopter.
-As far as practicable, the time the messages were displayed to the flight crew and the time of the responses shall be recorded.

-Note: Sufficient information to derive the content of the data link communications message and the time the messages were displayed to the flight crew is needed to determine an accurate sequence of events on board the helicopter.

-(b) Messages applying to the applications listed below shall be recorded.
+- (a) Where the helicopter flight path is authorised or controlled through the use of data link messages, all data link messages, both uplinks (to the helicopter and downlinks (from the helicopter), shall be recorded on the helicopter.
+As far as practicable, the time the messages were displayed to the flight crew and the time of the responses shall be recorded. - Note: Sufficient information to derive the content of the data link communications message and the time the messages were displayed to the flight crew is needed to determine an accurate sequence of events on board the helicopter. - (b) Messages applying to the applications listed below shall be recorded.
 Applications without the asterisk () are mandatory applications which shall be recorded regardless of the system complexity.
 Applications with an () shall be recorded only as far as is practicable given the architecture of the system.

-Item Application type Application description Recording No. content 1 Data link initiation This includes any application used to log on to or initiate С data link services.
+Item Application type Application description Recording No. content 1 Data link initiation This includes any application used to log on to or initiate data С link services.
 In FANS-1/A and ATN, these are ATS facilities notification (AFN) and context management (CM) respectively.
 2 Controller/pilot This includes any application used to exchange requests, С communication clearances, instructions and reports between the flight crew and controllers on the ground.
 In FANS-1/A and ATN, this includes the CPDLC application.
 It also includes applications used for the exchange of oceanic (OCL) and departure clearances (DCL) as well as data link delivery of taxi clearances.
 3 Addressed This includes any surveillance application inn which the С surveillance ground sets up contracts for delivery of surveillance data.
 In FANS-1/A and ATN, this includes the automatic dependent surveillance - contract (ADS-C) application.
 Where parametric data are reported within the message they shall be recorded unless data from the same source are recorded on the FDR.